25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

    {
        void Print()
        {
            Console.WriteLine(number); //This is OK as well.
-The class Program derives from the NumberClassInFirstProject clas.
+The class Program derives from the NumberClassInFirstProject clas }
    }
-   }
    ```

-6. `private protected`: The type or member can be accessed by types derived from the class that are declared within its containing assembly.
+6. `private protected`: The type or member can be accessed by types derived from the class that are declared within its containing assembly

 Summary: